jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-60.md

 ### 61. It makes the bodies of the Sun and fixed stars round.

-All the globules that revolve around `S` in the vortex `AEI` try to move away from `S`.
+All the globules that revolve around `S` in `Vortex AEI` try to move away from `S`.

 Those in the straight line `SA` all press each other towards `A`.

-Those in the straight line `SE` press each other towards E, and so on for the others.
+Those in the straight line `SE` press each other towards `E`, and so on for the others.

-Thus, if there are not enough of them to occupy the entire space between S and the circumference AEI, everything they do not occupy will be left towards S.
+Thus, if there are not enough of them to occupy the entire space between `S` and the circumference `AEI`, everything they do not occupy will be left towards `S`.

 Since those who press on each other (for example, those in the straight line SE) do not all turn like a rod, but some complete their circuit faster than others, as will be explained further below, the space they leave towards `S` cannot help but be round.